Guiding diffusion models to reconstruct flow fields from sparse data

 \section{Results and discussion}

 In this section, we evaluate our method in two challenging scenarios: 2D Kolmogorov flow and 3D isotropic turbulence.
 We first compare the performance of different training methods, demonstrating how our $\text{ConFIG}_\text{u}$ training method outperforms existing approaches in generating physically consistent samples.
 Next, we investigate the effectiveness of our proposed masked diffusion sampling method for sparse data reconstruction.
-The results show that our method effectively reconstructs fine-grained details and preserves the structural integrity of the flow fields, outperforming baseline methods, especially in capturing high-frequency components that are critical in turbulent flows.
+The results demonstrate how our method effectively reconstructs fine-grained details and preserves the structural integrity of the flow fields, outperforming baseline methods, particularly in capturing high-frequency components that are crucial in turbulent flows.
 Finally, we provide a qualitative and quantitative analysis of the reconstructed samples, including visualizations and an evaluation of the vorticity and Q-criterion distributions.